 The Regional Water Quality Control Board recently took action to allow Sunnyslope County Water District, and other local agencies, to restrict the salinity discharge to the wastewater system from brine discharging water softeners.
-SSCWD will develop a water softener ordinance and a coordinated program with the City of Hollister and San Benito County Water District to limit the salinity discharge from water softeners.
-This water softener program will be coordinated with the introduction of higher quality potable water to water/wastewater customers.
+In February, 2015, SSCWD adopted a new District Code prohibiting the replacement of salt discharging water softeners or the installation of new salt discharging water softeners and participates in a coordinated program with the City of Hollister and San Benito County Water District to limit the salinity discharge from water softeners.
+This water softener program is being coordinated with the introduction of higher quality potable water to water/wastewater customers both within the City of Hollister and SSCWD sewer service areas...